One of the questions that new comedians have is:

 If you read some of the conventional books on stand-up comedy, that’s what they will tell you.

-Personally, I think that question is not a very good one and should actually be broken down into two better questions:
+Personally, I think that question is not a very good one and should probably be broken down into two better questions:

 How long does it take to be funny on stage?